alfierushby/markdown-cv/index.md

 `2022 September - Now`
 __2nd Year Group Project__, *Group Admin* <br>
-\- Assigned into a team of 7.
+\- Assigned into a team of 7. <br>
-\- Manage attendance, booking of meetings, and writing out reports.
+\- Manage attendance, booking of meetings, and writing out reports. <br>
 \- Uses communication skills for time management and assigning of tasks.